Why we do not give away copyright

 - Our images are our income – by selling them we make a living and pay the bills;

-- If we have taken photos on behalf of a client, we can reassure them that the images won’t be used by a third party – particularly if the third party is in direct competition to them;
+- If we have taken photos on behalf of a client, we can reassure them that, because we monitor and protect our copyright, the images they have paid us for won’t be used by a third party;

 - We can control the quality of the reproduction of our images – a poor copy could be damaging to our reputation;

-- We can retain control over who is using our images and what they are using them for – this not only protects our reputation but also ensures that clients who may have either paid to have the image taken or paid a fee for using a particular picture, do not find ‘their’ image appearing either on a competitor’s website or associated with a brand or cause they do not want to be associated with.
+- We can retain control over who is using our images and what they are using them for.
+This not only protects our reputation but also ensures that any of our clients who have either paid us to take images for them OR paid us for use of a particular picture, do not find ‘their’ image appearing either on a competitor’s website or associated with a brand or cause they do not want to be associated with.

-When any of our images are used without our permission – even if no financial gain is made by the person using the image – there has been a breach of our copyright.
+When any of our (or any photographer’s, pro or amateur) images are used without permission there has been a breach of copyright – even if no financial gain is made by the person using the image.

-It is the users responsibility to find out who owns the image and ask permission – and probably pay a fee – before using it.
+It is the users responsibility to find out who owns the image and ask permission (and often pay a fee) to use the image BEFORE using it.

 Just because you like our photo of Leicester’s railway station doesn’t mean you can use it for free.